King Bach

-Andrew Byron Bachelor (born June 26, 1988), also known as King Bach is a Canadian-born American Internet personality and actor who rose to fame on the now-defunct video sharing service Vine, where he had 16.2 million followers, making him one of the most followed users on the platform.
+Andrew Byron Bachelor (born June 26, 1988), better known by his stage name King Bach (/bætʃ/ BATCH), is a Canadian-American Internet comedian and actor who rose to fame on the now-defunct video sharing service Vine, on which he was the most-followed user with 16.2 million followers.

 Bachelor ventured into acting, first receiving recognition for starring on the Adult Swim series Black Jesus (2014–2015).
 He rose to mainstream prominence for his roles in the comedy films Meet the Blacks and Fifty Shades of Black (both 2016), the teen romance films When We First Met and To All the Boys I've Loved Before (both 2018), the horror comedy films The Babysitter (2017) and The Babysitter: Killer Queen (2020), and the disaster film Greenland (2020).

-Bachelor also has a TikTok account with 27.8 million followers and runs a YouTube channel with over 2.4 million followers.
+Bachelor also has a TikTok account with 28.3 million followers and runs a YouTube channel with over 3.5 million subscribers.

 Early life and education

 Bachelor was born in the neighbourhood of Rexdale in Toronto, Ontario to Jamaican parents, accountants Ingrid Mourice and Byron Bachelor.
 He has one younger sister named Christina.
-He was two years old when he moved with his family to West Palm Beach, Florida.
+He was two years old when he moved with his family to United States and grew up in West Palm Beach, Florida.
 His strict parents raised him in a Christian household.

 He attended Coral Springs Charter School for both middle school and high school.
 After graduating, Bachelor enrolled at Florida State University, where he competed in the high jump.
 While a student, he was a member of 30in60, a sketch comedy troupe.
 He graduated from Florida State University in 2010, with a degree in business management.
 While at Florida State, Bachelor pledged and became a member/brother of Phi Beta Sigma.
 Afterwards, he enrolled in a graduate program at the New York Film Academy, but dropped out in his last semester and moved to Los Angeles.
 He then studied improvisational theatre at The Groundlings.